numpy/numpy/doc/source/user/basics.performant_code.rst

 -----------------

 Multithreading allows multiple threads to run within the same process, sharing the same memory space.
-Starting with Python 3.13, a free-threading build of Python is available.
+Starting with Python 3.13, a free-threaded build of Python is available.
 When combined with libraries that are explicitly designed to be thread-safe, this can enable true parallel execution with threads.

 As a high-level API, Python provides the `concurrent.futures.ThreadPoolExecutor` class  for thread-based parallelism.
 Python also provides the `concurrent.futures.InterpreterPoolExecutor`, which uses multiple interpreters running in separate threads and avoids sharing Python objects between them.
 However, it is not yet available in NumPy.
 (See `gh-24755 <https://github.com/numpy/numpy/issues/24755>`__ for details.)